thacherT1D/new-angular-curriculum/30 - Organizing Code/01 - Services.md

 1. Assign comments to the person
 1. Set the result to `vm.person`

-What would happen if another component need the same data in the same format?
+What would happen if another component needed the same data in the same format?
 What if your controller needed lots of other bits of data as well?
 In both cases that fat chunk of code will make it hard to work with and change.

 So following the rules above, if you make all `$http` calls in the service, your controller looks like this: